softwaremill/macwire/README.md

 ----------------

-For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing scope (trait/class/object):
+For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing trait/class/object:

-* first it tries to find a unique value declared in the scope itself
+* first it tries to find a unique value declared in the enclosing type itself
-* then it tries to find a unique value in parent scopes
+* then it tries to find a unique value in parent types (traits/classes)

 Here value means either a `val` or a no-parameter `def`, as long as the return type matches.

 A compile-time error occurs if:

-* there are multiple values of a given type declared in the scope, or in parent scopes
+* there are multiple values of a given type declared in the enclosing type, or in parent types
 * there is no value of a given type

 The generated code is then once again type-checked by the Scala compiler.